lzwjava/blog-source/_posts/2015-09-24-dropout-en.md

 layout: post
 title: "退学申请书"
 ---

+*This blog post was written with the assistance of mistral*

+---
  Dear respected school leaders:

 Greetings.
 I am Li Zhimi from Computer Science Class 13-4.
 I took a year off and, after careful consideration, have decided to apply for withdrawal.